starcraftman/pakit/README.md

 **Install Dependencies**

-Set up the user build environment to build ag & git.
+Set up the user build environment to build `ag` & `tmux`.
 Pakit only really depends on the commands a recipe needs to execute.
+On Ubuntu you would need:

 ```bash
 sudo apt-get install build-essential automake git python-pip liblzma-dev libevent-dev ncurses-dev